songssssss/GCP-PDE-preparation/Questions/examtopics.md

 Same Region: Placing the failover replica in the same region ensures minimal latency and data consistency.
 In the event of a zone failure, the failover can happen within the same region, reducing potential downtime.
 Zone Resilience: Google Cloud's regional design ensures that zones within a region are independent of each other, which adds resilience to zone failures.
 Automatic Failover: In case of a primary instance failure, Cloud SQL will automatically promote the failover replica to become the new primary instance, minimizing downtime.
 ---
+## Q212
+The best approach would be to check if there is a firewall rule allowing traffic on TCP ports 12345 and 12346 for the Dataflow network tag.
+Dataflow uses TCP ports 12345 and 12346 for communication between worker nodes.
+Using network tags and associated firewall rules is a Google recommended security practice for controlling access between Compute Engine instances like Dataflow workers.

+---
 ## Q21